 Detention provides short-term secure confinement for delinquent youth awaiting adjudication, placement, or serving a sentence as ordered by a Juvenile Court Judge.
 Detention is designed to provide short-term control of youths who pose an immediate danger to themselves or others.

-In January 2021 Cochise County partnered with Santa Cruz and Pinal Counties for detention purposes.
+In January 2021 Cochise County partnered with Pinal County for detention purposes.
 Youth who require detention are screened by the Cochise Detention Screening and Transport team.
-If the youth warrants detention or if a judge orders a youth into detention the team then transports the youth to be held at the Santa Cruz or Pinal County Juvenile Detention Facility.
+If the youth warrants detention or if a judge orders a youth into detention the team then transports the youth to be held at the Pinal County Juvenile Detention Facility.

 Facts About Detention